DaltonChivambo/Dalton-Chivambo-Portifolio/README.md

 # Dalton Chivambo Portifolio
 Dalton Chivambo's Portifolio

    ### NOTE:
-      This portfolio, for now, is not responsive yet, I recommend using desktop devices for a better experience.
+      This portfolio, for now, is not responsive yet.
+      I recommend using desktop devices for a better experience.
 <br> </br>